 Faces of Hope

-Every day I’m reminded that I have Raynaud’s and Scleroderma.
+Every day I’m reminded that I have Raynaud’s, Scleroderma, rheumatoid arthritis, Sjogren’s and interstitial lung disease .
 These diseases have given me a wakeup call.
 I have become a better person through this experience and realize just how fragile life is.

 I’m not one to sit back and let things happen so, when I was diagnosed, I took charge.
 This disease was not going to consume my life or control me.
 My husband, David, and I sat down to discuss the future and agreed to starting on our “bucket list” rather than waiting until retirement.
 At the top of our list was to experience cycle touring the world on our tandem bicycle.
 Though I had lost strength and dexterity in my hands, I still possessed the strength in my legs and the determination in my heart to fully enjoy the cycling and adventure.
 Since making the decision, we have taken trips ranging from six to 15 weeks; experiencing the sites, history and people of Australia, Ireland, France, Denmark, Germany, Austria and locally.
 We do not intend to stop any time soon.